Charleston Air Force Base

 Charleston Air Force Base is a United States military facility located in the City of North Charleston, South Carolina.
 The facility is under the jurisdiction of the United States Air Force's 628th Air Base Wing (628 ABW), a subordinate element of the Air Mobility Command (AMC).
-It is part of Joint Base Charleston, which combined Charleston Air Force Base with Naval Support Activity Charleston.
+It is part of Joint Base Lindsey Graham (former Joint Base Charleston), which combined Charleston Air Force Base with Naval Support Activity Charleston.

 Overview

 A joint civil-military airport, Charleston Air Force Base today shares its runways with Charleston International Airport for commercial airline aircraft operations, and a commercial aircraft factory making Boeing aircraft, on the south side of the airfield and general aviation aircraft operations on the east side.
 The 437th Airlift Wing (437 AW) of the Air Mobility Command (AMC) and the 315th Airlift Wing (315 AW) of the Air Force Reserve Command (AFRC) operate the C-17A Globemaster III from the base.
 The installation has also in the past maintained an alert site for rotational Air Combat Command (ACC) and ACC-gained Air National Guard fighter-interceptor aircraft.